yiziz/docs/docs/guide/front-end/vite/index.md

 ### Specific build modes

-By default Vite runs its DevServer in **development** mode but builds always run in **production** which is fine for non-AEM projects but AEM needs more control.
+By default Vite runs its DevServer in **development** mode, but standard builds always run in **production** which is fine for non-AEM projects whereas AEM needs more control.
 The above configuration enables us to do things like the below.

 ```shell
 vite build --mode development